saritacutinha/ComputerDataBase_RegressionTests/README.md

 ## Description

 Automating the functional test cases to be included in a regression test set.
+Functional test cases :

 ## Test Strategy :
 Testing Framework : Modular Framework Approach using POM Automated the Highest Priority Test Cases First.

 ## Test Environment :
 Editor Used : Visual Studio 2019 Community Edition Packages used for Browser Automation :
 1. Selenium.Support 3.141.0